usdoj-crt/beta-ada/_pages/_resources/title-iii-manual.md

 2. Homeless shelters, halfway houses, and other social service establishments: These entities must provide the same percentage of accessible sleeping accommodations as other places of transient lodging.
-At least one type of amenity in each common area must be accessible.Alterations are subject to less stringent standards.
+At least one type of amenity in each common area must be accessible.
+Alterations are subject to less stringent standards.

 ### III-7.8700 Transportation facilities (ADAAG §10).